-Whether due to a chronic condition, an active injury that's in the process of treatment or healing, or some other factor, it's not uncommon for someone to be in less than optimal health before an accident even takes place.
-So, what happens when an accident aggravates an existing injury or condition?
-The simple answer is that it can complicate things, but it should not prevent recovery of fair compensation in your personal injury case.
+Whether it's a chronic condition, an old injury, or some other health issue, it's not uncommon for someone to be in less than optimal health when an accident takes place.
+So, what happens when an accident aggravates an existing injury or health condition?

-While the possibilities are almost limitless, some of the most common pre-existing injuries include:
+While the possibilities are almost limitless, some of the most common pre-existing injuries that might come into play in a personal injury claim include:

 It's important to note that accidents don't always make pre-existing injuries worse.
 They can also exacerbate pre-existing medical conditions.
 Or, to put it another way, a pre-existing medical condition can enhance the effects of the accident.
 Some examples are:

 Showing that an accident caused a specific injury is typically the most challenging aspect of cases involving pre-existing injuries.
-For example, if you have no back pain and no history of back injury before a car accident that results in severe back complications, it's pretty clear that the accident was the cause.
+For example:

 Despite the extra complications that can arise, a pre-existing injury can sometimes make getting compensation easier, in the sense that a clear picture of the plaintiff's condition before the accident can make it easier to identify and measure the impact of the harm caused by the accident.